fluent/fluent-bit-docs/administration/networking.md

 nc -l 9090
 ```

-Now start Fluent Bit with the configuration file written previously and you will see
+Start Fluent Bit with the configuration file you defined previously to see
-the data flowing to netcat:
+data flowing to netcat:

 ```text
 $ nc -l 9090